- TABLE OF CONTENTS

 What fun.
 A bamboo forest is always extremely tightly packed with bamboo.
 Bamboo is in the grass family, so it grows close, and getting through bamboo is tricky.
 It is necessary to slip this way and that and turn sideways often to get through.
 We were slowly making our way downhill toward the railway tracks, and Phil Skoda said, "I can't get through here.
 It looks like a wall."

 Well, it was a wall.
 We all got close and began to speculate.
 Finally, someone looked past the end of the wall of bamboo, and there was another wall at right angle.
-We then found a door in another wall, and we then realized it was a small hut in the middle of the bamboo forest.
+We then found a door in another wall, and we realized it was a small hut in the middle of the bamboo forest.
 There was no African who would live that way without a very good reason.
 The reason quickly became obvious.
 This was a Mau Mau hideout, and it was abandoned since the "Emergency" Mau Mau rebellion had been over for a year.

 I have always regretted that we did not dig up the floor of the hide out.
 The Mau Mau were known to bury guns in the ground for future use, and they also made guns from bicycle frames.
 These improvised guns were real collector's items in later years.
 How much would you pay me to take you back to the bamboo forest?